incf-nidash/nidmresults-spmhtml/README.md

 # nidmresults-spmhtml

-Import mass-univariate neuroimaging results computed in SPM as NIDM-Results packs.
+Read and display NIDM-Results packs in the SPM environment.

 Usage